-Apart from the question of their merits and lacunae (for instance, as to the latter, the need to introduce deposit insurance at the European Union level), these initiatives are to be welcomed as signals confirming the resolve of the policy-makers of the main economic areas to provide longer-term regulatory responses to the present financial crisis.
+Apart from the question of their merits, these initiatives are to be welcomed as signals confirming the resolve of the policymakers of the main economic areas to provide longer-term regulatory responses to the present financial crisis.
 It is necessary, however, to avoid a risk and to link these changes with an overhaul of the regulatory structure.

 The risk concerns the possible frictions between financial innovations and more stringent regulation.
 The latter must not entail the application of unbending, codified rules to evolving markets or a forced reversion to past organizational formulas for intermediaries; its aim must be to design cogent yet flexible supervisory instruments that can accompany, monitor and, where necessary, correct the evolution of the financial markets.
 This implies that regulation must neither give financial innovation free rein nor stifle it.
 A surfeit of new rules could impede financial innovation, which remains an essential factor of economic development.
 As the present crisis vividly demonstrates, however, not all financial innovations are positive; they can lead to the creation of opaque, complex products and the attendant market failures (Stiglitz 2008).
 Regulation must, then, strike a difficult balance between two negative extremes.
 A case in point is the degree of standardization of financial products.
 Financial innovation often tends to create specific products that are traded in new market segments which are thin and protected and become inefficient if they become entrenched.
-The protection of transparency and competition therefore makes it necessary to set a minimum level of standardization for financial products; however, an excess of standardization could inhibit all innovation and drive investors to herding behaviors.
+The protection of transparency and competition therefore makes it necessary to set a minimum level of standardization for financial products; however, an excess of standardization could inhibit all innovation.